jramsay21/jramsay21/README.md

 - 👋 Hi, I’m @jramsay21
 - 👀 I’m interested in manga, games, music, football
 - 🌱 I’m currently learning C# for a university project
-- 💞️ I’m looking to collaborate on nothing.
-I'm too busy at the moment.
+- 💞️ I’m looking to collaborate on developing games.
 - 📫 How to reach me: @jackusbio on Instagram, Jackusbio#3846 on Discord, or Email - jramsaybusiness@gmail.com

 <!---